Mariners' Ben Gamel: Notches pair of hits in Sunday's win

 Gamel went 2-for-5 with a run in Sunday's 7-6 extra-inning victory over the White Sox.

-The 25-year-old has cooled off considerably in July after hitting .393 in June, but he now has a modest three-game hitting streak, and hits in five of his last six contests overall.
-Gamel remains an effective table-setter regardless of where's deployed in the order and his season line remains an impressive .323/.380/.444 despite hitting just .200 thus far this month.
+The 25-year-old has cooled off considerably in July after hitting .393 in June, but he's now hit safely in five of his last six contests.
+Gamel remains an effective table-setter regardless of where's deployed in the order, and his season line remains an impressive .323/.380/.444 despite him hitting just .200 thus far this month.

 More News